minecraft-saar/autoplanbench/README.md

 * `domain_name`: name of the domain; needs to match the name of the subfolder in the data folder where the domain file is located
 * `n_instances`: number of instances that should be processed (set to number of instances to run planning on + 1 for few-shot example)
 * `planning-llm`: the name of the LLM to use for the LLM planning and for translating the natural language output back to PDDL (in order to use two different models for planning and translation follow the individual steps approach below); e.g. 'gpt-4' or 'gpt-3.5-turbo'
-* `nl-llm`: the name of the LLM to use for the generation of the natural language domain descriptions and the ReAct and CoT few-shot examples (currently only
+* `nl-llm`: the name of the LLM to use for the generation of the natural language domain descriptions and the ReAct and CoT few-shot examples (currently only chat OpenAI models are supported here; to run different models the steps of the pipeline need to be run individually)

 This will run the same experiments as reported in the paper with the same parameters.
 In order to change the parameters, the following additional arguments can be specified.